omaarelsherif/Customer-Chrun-Prediction-Using-Machine-Learning/README.md

 - Section 1 | Data Preprocessing : <br>
 In this section we aim to do some operations on the dataset before training the model on it, <br>processes like loading dataset, check missing values and dataset statistics.
 <br>then we visualize some dataset columns in order to have some insights for better understanding, remove unnecessary columns and convert all the non-numeric columns to numeric.
-<br> finally we scale the dataset and split it into training and testing sets.<br>
+<br> finally we scale the dataset and split it into training and testing sets.<br><br>
 - Section 2 | Model Creation : <br>
-The dataset is ready for training, so we create a logistic regression model using scikit-learn and thin fit it to the data.<br>
+The dataset is ready for training, so we create a logistic regression model using scikit-learn and thin fit it to the data.<br><br>
 - Section 3 | Model Evaluation : <br>
 Finally we evaluate the model by getting accuracy, classification report and confusion matrix.